Malikkun09/Malikkun09/README.md

 # 💫 About Me:

 Hi 👋!
-My name is **Malik**, a Grade 11 student at **SMK Informatika Fithrah Insani**, majoring in **PPLG (Software & Game Development)**.
+My name is **Malik**, a student at **SMK Informatika Fithrah Insani**, majoring in **PPLG (Software & Game Development)**.

-I'm passionate about **software development, UI/UX design, and modern technologies**.
+I'm passionate about **software development, UI/UX design, AI technologies, and modern technologies**.
 I enjoy building applications, experimenting with new tools, and learning how real-world systems work behind the scenes.

 Currently, I spend most of my time **coding, exploring open-source projects, and improving my development skills**.
 I'm especially interested in backend systems, APIs, and creative tech projects.